fartingrocket/masternode_scripts/README.md

 # General description:
-masternode_scripts is script to do all the shitty job when there is a collateral change
+masternode_scripts is a script to do all the tedious job when there is a collateral change

+* Work in progress, please don't mind the bugs
-* Compatible only with non dip coins hosted on ihostmn.
+* Compatible only with PIVX based coins (non dip) hosted on ihostmn.
 * Requires python 3.6 or higher.
 * Use at your own risk.
 No guarantees.